rsdoiel/antenna/science_and_technology.md

 ## FortiGate config leaks: Victims' email addresses published online

-date: 2025-01-23, updated: 2025-01-23, from: The Register (UK I.T.
+date: 2025-01-23, updated: 2025-01-25, from: The Register (UK I.T.
 News)

-<h4>Experts warn not to take leaks lightly as years-long compromises could remain undetected</h4> <p>Thousands of email addresses included in the Belsen Group&#39;s dump of FortiGate configs last week are now available online, revealing which organizations may have been impacted by the 2022 zero-day exploits.…</p>
+<h4>Experts warn not to take SNAFU lightly as years-long compromises could remain undetected</h4> <p>Thousands of email addresses included in the Belsen Group&#39;s dump of FortiGate configs last week are now available online, revealing which organizations may have been impacted by the 2022 zero-day exploits.…</p>

 <br>